WarisSripatoomrak/M.4-IoTFinalProject/README.md

   I could say that that was the first time I had a real experience with codes, it was a steep learning curve, but I've managed to make it work.
 The appreciation for computers sprung up from that point on.

-  I cannot thank my helper, my teacher, and all the way to Apple enough for dedicating their precious time to inspire me.
+  I cannot thank my helper, my teacher, my parents, my elder brother, and all the way to Apple enough for dedicating their precious time to inspire me.